BarbeMCR/opencipher-rb/README.md

 While this application and its underlying API employ some security practices, you *shouldn't* trust either for securely encrypting things.

+**_This is a Ruby reimplementation of BarbeMCR's OpenCipher (which is implemented in Python).
+Please note that files and strings encrypted with BarbeMCR's OpenCipher for Ruby are NOT compatible with BarbeMCR's OpenCipher (and viceversa) and will error on decryption._**

+Here are the two main cosmetic differences with the original BarbeMCR's OpenCipher:
+- The `*.key` file here holds the encrypted initial seed, while in the original it held the encrypted internal `random` PRNG state
+- The SHA-512 checksum in the `*.auth` file here is a raw digest, while in the original it was an hexdigest

+Again, any `*.lock`, `*.key` or `*.auth` file **(or string encryption output)** that was generated using BarbeMCR's OpenCipher for Ruby will *__NOT__* be decryptable in, nor otherwise compatible in (pretty much) any way with, BarbeMCR's OpenCipher *[the original Python implementation]*, *__and viceversa__*.

 ## BarbeMCR's OpenCipher for Ruby API

 To use the BarbeMCR's OpenCipher module, just put `require_relative 'opencipher'` in your script.